What is Personalised Marketing? Examples & Stats

 Within minutes, this email arrived:

-I ended up buying the product because I was impressed with their personalised marketing strategy.
+I bought the product because I was impressed with their personalised marketing strategy.

-Also, because I’m a raving fan of the company’s founder, Aaron Marino, he publishes amazing men’s style content on his YouTube channel, Alpha M.
+Also, because I’m a raving fan of the company’s founder, Aaron Marino, he publishes impressive men’s style content on his YouTube channel, Alpha M.

 Transforms Your Company Into A Brand

-When your customers are offered tailored experiences, they tend to feel mentally and emotionally connected to you.
+When your customers are offered tailored experiences, they feel mentally and emotionally connected to you.

-They don’t just remember your company’s name but can feel emotions riling up in them because of past buying experiences.
+They don’t just remember your company’s name but can feel emotions riling up because of past buying experiences.

 People never forget how someone made them feel.